cuiyongbo/hello-world/my_wiki/languages/english_notes_9.rst

 | memorize
 | Definition: learn by heart.
 | Usage: He studied the map, trying to memorize the way to Rose's street.
+|
+| monument
+| monumental
+| Definition: great in importance, extent, or size.
+| Synonyms: historic.
+| Usage: it's been a monumental effort.
+| Definition: of or serving as a monument.
+| Usage: additional details are found in monumental inscriptions.

 .. figure:: images/embroidery.jpg